HIT-bangbang/object-lio-sam/README.md

+# OBJECT-LIO-SAM

+This is a object-slam framework based on lio-sam.

 # LIO-SAM

 **A real-time lidar-inertial odometry package.
 We strongly recommend the users read this document thoroughly and test the package with the provided dataset first.
 A video of the demonstration of the method can be found on [YouTube](https://www.youtube.com/watch?v=A0H8CoORZJU).**